-Public activities were still somewhat curtailed in 2022 due to COVID-19 and its applicable restrictions.
-In previous years, DOE and its contractors have provided or supported numerous community involvement activities on a range of subjects including ETTP historic interpretation efforts, Manhattan Project National Historical Park public meetings and public engagement efforts, Historic American Engineering Record activities, American Museum of Science and Energy community meetings hosted by the City of Oak Ridge, ETTP airport public meetings, public bus tours of ORR, public comment periods for draft environmental assessments, and Community Relations Council meetings.
-Public collaboration will resume when COVID-19 safety restrictions are lifted.
+DOE and its contractors provided or supported numerous community involvement activities in 2023 that addressed a range of subjects.
+These included American Museum of Science and Energy (AMSE) community meetings hosted by the City of Oak Ridge, ETTP airport public meetings, AMSE public bus tours of ORR, and public comment periods for environmental permitting and groundwater cleanup.